Latest News For You | For Agency Professionals

 Vets4Warriors Connects Military Personnel with Someone who has Been There

 Call 1-855-VET-TALK (1-855-838-8255) - This 24-hour peer support line is staffed by Veterans of the United States Military who are committed to helping the men and women who are currently serving or have served in the National Guard and Reserve.
 While their mission is to serve military and Veterans, they are a separate organization outside of the military and apart from the Veterans Administration.
-Calls are not discussed with the military, the VA, or anyone else.
+Calls and emails are not discussed with the military, the VA, or anyone else.
 All conversations are completely confidential and, if you choose, you may remain anonymous.

 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential hotline, online chat, and text-messaging service.
 Veterans and their families and friends are encouraged to call 1-800-273-8255 and Press 1, chat online, or text to 838255 to speak with qualified VA professionals 24 hours a day, 7 days a week, 365 days a year.
 Visit the Veterans Crisis Line website for information on signs of crisis and a self-check quiz; a resource locator to find support; materials such as posters and flyers to download and distribute and more.